gogoout/nativescript-plugin-badge/README.md

 1. `git clone https://github.com/NativeScript/nativescript-plugin-seed nativescript-yourplugin` where `nativescript-yourplugin` is the name of your plugin.
 2. `cd nativescript-yourplugin/src`
 3. `npm run postclone`
 4. `npm run demo.ios` or `npm run demo.android` to run the demo.
-5. In another command prompt/terminal `npm run plugin.tscwatch` to watch typescript changes in the plugin and to automatically apply them in the demo.
+This will automatically watch for TypeScript changes also in your plugin and do the transpilation.

 ## <a name='LongDescription'></a>Long Description